antoinebres/scrapy_es_watson/README.md

             pass

 Then complete the parse fonction and make it return a dict with the informations we need.
-Run the following command to launch the crawl: _scrapy crawl figaro_
+Run _cd_crawler.bat_ and paste the following command to launch the crawl: _scrapy crawl figaro_